gwappa/amorphys/docs/source/core/index.rst

 2. **Relationship**: represents a relationship between two Entity instances.
 3. **Context**: represents a group of Entities and Relationships.

-In addition, :doc:`referrable` is defined to facilitate annotation.
+In addition, several supportive classes are defined to facilitate annotation;
+refer to :doc:`referrable` and :doc:`scientific`.

 .. toctree::
    :maxdepth: 2